-Be aware: in the summer, there are often concerts and other events held in Piazzale Michelangelo.
-At those times, part or all of the parking will be closed.
-Look for signs and large amounts of empty spaces, that will tell you to park elsewhere.
-One particular event to remember that happens every year here on Piazzale Michelangelo is the fireworks display on Florence's patron saint day, St. John the Baptist, on June 24th.
-You will not be able to park here that day for sure!
+Be aware: the larger pedestrian area is to allow more events and concerts to be held in the Piazzale.
+Expect it to be very difficult to find parking in that area when those are on.
+Look for signs and large amounts of empty parking spaces, that will tell you to park elsewhere.
+One particular event to remember that happens every year on Piazzale Michelangelo is the fireworks display on Florence's patron saint day, St. John the Baptist, on June 24th.
+You will not be able to park there that day for sure!

 PARKING OUTSIDE OF FLORENCE

-A highly recommened and safe and convenient to park is to park well out of Florence's center and then use the public transport system to get into Florence.
+A highly recommend and safe and convenient to park is to park well out of Florence's center and then use the public transport system to get into Florence.

 Trams and buses share the same ATAF ticket that costs 1,20 euro for 90 minutes (buy at a tobacco shop or newsagent before boarding).
 You can buy on board at slightly higher price (2 euro).
 You MUST validate your ticket once you get on board at one of the ticket machines - then you can use the ticket for the tram and bus for 90 minutes from the time validated on the ticket.
 You can also buy tickets with your cellphone, sending a text message to the number 4880105 but the cost of the ticket is also a bit higher at 1,50 euro (plus you'll have to add any fees your carrier might charge you).
 You risk serious fines if caught with ticket in hand but not validated - so remember to buy your ticket AND validate it upon getting on the bus!

 The easiest parking spots are along the tram tracks into Florence that run from Scandicci to the SMN train station.